 Canada and the World Food Programme

-The World Food Programme (WFP) is the food assistance arm of the United Nations (UN).
-It addresses global hunger and urgent food needs by providing life-saving humanitarian assistance to vulnerable populations around the world.
-Its reach is extensive – more than 80 million people in 75 countries each year.
+The World Food Programme (WFP) is the food-assistance arm of the United Nations, addressing global hunger and urgent food needs by providing life-saving humanitarian assistance to vulnerable populations around the world.
+Its reach is extensive: in 2021, direct assistance was provided to a record 128.2 million people in 80 countries.

-WFP also leads logistics operations whenever a humanitarian emergency requires a joint response from UN agencies and the humanitarian community.
-In addition, WFP provides passenger air transport to the entire humanitarian community through the UN Humanitarian Air Service (UNHAS), which goes to more than 250 locations worldwide.
+The WFP also leads logistics operations whenever a humanitarian emergency requires a joint response from UN agencies and the humanitarian community.
+This includes providing passenger air transport to the entire humanitarian community through the United Nations Humanitarian Air Service.

-WFP is Canada’s largest humanitarian assistance partner.
-WFP helps Canada provide humanitarian assistance that saves lives, alleviates suffering and maintains the dignity of vulnerable people affected by conflicts and natural disasters.
+Canada’s support to the WFP is mainly though humanitarian funding.
+As Canada’s largest humanitarian-assistance partner, the WFP is critical in providing emergency food assistance and logistics support that helps saves lives, alleviates suffering and maintains the dignity of vulnerable people affected by conflicts and natural disasters around the world.

-WFP is governed by an Executive Board, with representatives from 36 countries, including Canada.
+The WFP is governed by its Executive Board, which has representatives from 36 countries, including Canada.
 The Executive Board provides intergovernmental support to guide its policies and programs.
-As a key member of the Executive Board, Canada has worked to enhance the organization’s commitment to:
+As a key member of the Executive Board, Canada has worked to enhance the WFP’s commitment to: